 Case Insight

-He stood on the turf—lean, focused—the afternoon sun casting long shadows.
-His jersey clung to his back, damp with effort.
+He stood on the turf — lean, focused — the afternoon sun casting long shadows.
 At thirteen, his frame was still growing, but his stance already spoke of discipline.

 Final Thoughts